 Why die for what you know to be a lie?

-Clearly, the disciples placed the importance of Christ’s resurrection at the center of their message.
+Clearly, the disciples placed Christ’s resurrection at the center of their message.
 Assume that this was really false – that these disciples had really stolen the body so the counter-evidence to their message could not expose them.
 They may then have successfully fooled the world, but they themselves would have known that what they were preaching, writing and creating great upheaval for was false.
 Yet they gave their lives (literally) for this mission.
-Why would they do it – if they knew the basis for it was false?
+Why would they do it – if they knew it was false?

 People give their lives to causes because they believe in the cause for which they fight or because they expect some benefit from the cause.
 If the disciples had stolen the body and hid it, they of all people would know that the resurrection was not true.
-Consider from their own words what price the disciples paid for the spreading of their message – and ask yourself if you would pay such a personal price for something that you knew to be false:
+Consider from their own words what price the disciples paid for the spreading of their message.
+Ask yourself if you would pay such a personal price for something that you knew to be false:

 We are hard pressed on every side, but not crushed; perplexed, but not in despair; 9 persecuted, but not abandoned; struck down, but not destroyed.2 Corinthians 4:8-9